srush/annotated-s4/slides.md

 ## Talk Goals

-Caveat: Not a research talk, there will be bugs 🧑‍🔬
+Caveat: Not a research talk, there will be bugs.

 *